VaishnaviBaluReddy/Basic-Image-Classification-with-Tensorflow/README.md

 ##
 **Key Features:**
 <br><br>
-**Dataset**: The repository includes a inbuilt dataset containing grayscale images, which serves as the foundation for training the image identification model.
-Some sample images are also provided.<br><br>
+**Dataset**: The repository includes a inbuilt dataset containing grayscale images, which serves as the foundation for training the image identification model. <br><br>
 **Model Development**: Detailed code and instructions are provided to help you understand the process of building and training the neural network model using TensorFlow.<br><br>
 **Model Evaluation**: You will find evaluation scripts to assess the performance of the trained model, including accuracy metrics and visualization tools to analyze the results.<br>